Skip to Main Content

 How to Apply

-There is no separate application to the graduate nursing tracks at UNF; apply using the steps that follow:
+There is no separate application to this graduate nursing track; however, admission is not rolling.
+Rather, decisions will be issued after the deadline closes.
+Apply using the steps that follow:

 1. Submit the UNF Graduate Application for Admission